Methodology

 Practical buyer questions

-We focus on the recurring questions buyers actually face: trade-offs, area filtering, leasehold friction, pre-viewing judgement, and decision structure.
+Focus stays on the recurring questions buyers actually face: trade-offs, area filtering, leasehold friction, pre-viewing judgement, and decision structure.

 Source-led context